Your Cart

 6. Higher fat fish

-Fatty fish varieties like salmon, sardines, mackerel and anchovies are brimming with polyunsaturated fats, in particular heart-healthy omega-3 fatty acids that also promote healthy inflammation levels.
+Fatty fish varieties like salmon, sardines, mackerel and anchovies are brimming with polyunsaturated fats, in particular heart-healthy omega-3 fatty acids.
 The preferred sources of omega-3s are DHA and EPA, the kinds found in salmon and sardines.

 7. Nuts